JoE11-y/Celo-101-Tutorial/README.md

   - entryAmount: the amount paid to participate in the lottery round.
   - totalPlayers: the total number of players that participated in this lottery round.
   - prize: the winning prize of that lottery round
-  - winner: the winner of the lottery round.
   - tickets: a one to many mapping of the LotteryRound to the tickets

 - PlayerInfo: refers to the information of a player participated in at least one round.
 This entity will store the following